GiPHouse/GiPHouse-Website/README.md

 This sync starts by creating groups in G Suite for all mailing lists currently not in there, after they are created a request is done per member of that group to add them to the group.
 For the already existing groups a list is made of existing members in the group and the needed inserts or deletes are done to update the group.

 ### Tasks
 A task is a process that takes more time than can fit in a request.
 The process is run in a separate thread and the status is synced to the task.
-The task is then used to show the user the progress and redirect them when it is finished.
+The task is then used to show the user the progress and whether something has gone wrong in form of an error log.

 ### Styling
 [Bootstrap](https://getbootstrap.com/) and [Font Awesome](https://fontawesome.com/) are used to style the website.
 Their respective SCSS versions are used.